LaravelCollective/annotations/readme.md

     }
 ```

-Your annotation classes must must have the `@Annotation` class annotation (see the following example).
+Your annotation classes must have the `@Annotation` class annotation (see the following example).

 There is an equivalent method for event annotations: `addEventAnnotations( EventScanner $scanner )`.